 There's no noticeable color bleed on our unit, but this can vary between individual units due to manufacturing tolerances.

-This monitor has good reflection handling.
+This monitor has good reflection handling, much better than the MSI Optix MAG161V.
 The matte finish reduces the intensity of bright reflections by spreading them out over a larger area on the screen.

 The Lepow Z1 has great text clarity.
 The relatively high pixel density is great for text, as even with Windows ClearType disabled, text looks relatively clear.
 For sharper text on a PC, we recommend running the Windows ClearType wizard, but some apps ignore these settings.